 - Our department has not used Fleet Services in the past and is happy with the supplier we use.
 Do we need to change?

 You should use either Fleet Services or a supplier with whom the University has a contract.
 Please see Administrative Procedure: Renting or Leasing a Vehicle for University Business.

-- What if I need to pick up a vehicle away from the Twin Cites Campus?
+- What if I need to pick up a vehicle away from the Twin Cities Campus?

 You should rent from a supplier with whom the University has a contract, if possible.
-Please see the U Wide Contract web site for information.
+Please see the U Wide Agreement website for information.

 - Are there any other options if that company does not have a vehicle available or there is no agency in the destination city?